Are you wondering how to get to Victoria BC?

 We are not connected to the mainland by a bridge.
 So how do you get to Victoria?

 NOTE: All ferries are impacted by COVID-19.
-Check with BC Ferries for information you need to know before travelling.
-All ferries between Canada and USA are currently suspended.
+Check with BC Ferries for information you need to know before travelling within Canada.
+Check with Washington State Ferries for the information you need to know before travelling from the USA.

 BC Ferries sails between the mainland and Vancouver Island and to ports on several of the smaller Gulf Islands.